 A special support structure designed to assist the government agencies in their work with prostitution and trafficking has been developed within the framework of NMT.
 The support structure includes a telephone helpline, a re-migration programme (operated in cooperation with the International Organization for Migration, a UN body) and a number of regional coordinators against prostitution and trafficking who offer victim support.
 NMT also offers support and training for municipalities, government agencies and NGOs.

-On 1 January 2018, the coordination task will be transferred from the County Administrative Board of Stockholm to the Swedish Gender Equality Agency.
-The transfer also includes the responsibility for the work carried out within the framework of NMT.
+On 1 January 2018, the coordination task was transferred from the County Administrative Board of Stockholm to the Swedish Gender Equality Agency.
+The transfer also included the responsibility for the work carried out within the framework of NMT.

 Human trafficking for sexual purposes is considered one of the worst forms of men’s violence against women.
 Human trafficking occurs in many forms, and girls, women, boys and men fall victim to this type of crime in several different ways in Sweden.